 Taking Torsamide with alcohol may have additive effects in lowering your blood pressure.
 You may experience headache, dizziness, lightheadedness, fainting, and/or changes in pulse or heart rate.

+Exenta T 10 Tablet is probably safe to use during pregnancy.
 Animal studies have shown low or no adverse effect on the foetus, however, there are limited human studies.
 Please consult your doctor.

+Exenta T 10 Tablet should be used with caution in patients with kidney disease.
+Dose adjustment of Exenta T 10 Tablet may be needed.
+Please consult your doctor.
 Use of Exenta T 10 Tablet is not recommended in patients with severe kidney disease.